Bhuwan-web/go-concurrency-patterns/README.md

 -   ✅ Using `select` to multiplex channel operations and its fairness behavior
 -   ✅ Using `sync.Cond` for signaling/backpressure and broadcasting events
 -   ✅ Reducing allocations with `sync.Pool` and pooled buffers for I/O
+-   ✅ Confinement patterns: when to use ad hoc vs lexical confinement (read-only channels)
+-   ✅ For-select patterns: using `default` for non-blocking loops and signaling completion with a `done` channel

 ## 🔮 Planned Additions